 Detox from alcohol or substance misuse in a clinic can last anywhere from a few days to several weeks, depending on multiple factors.
 Some will be ready to start therapeutic work after just a few days.
-Others may take much longer than this to progress.
-Clinic staff understand this.
+Others may take 7 days or longer.
+This level of variance between individuals is very normal.

 They say, that rehab and recovery are team sports.

 Those in long term recovery achieved it, only by accepting help from others, and helping them, in return.

 But making headway in your recovery, at the expense of other health factors, won't help anyone.

 Step 3 - What Budget Is Available For Treatment?